MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs-with-jupyter-notebooks.md

 ## Prerequisites

-- An Azure Quantum Workspace in your Azure subscription.
-To create a Workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.workspaces-portal).
+- An Azure Quantum workspace in your Azure subscription.
+To create a workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.workspaces-portal).

 ## Installation